giordano-lucas/dex-cyclic-arbitrage/index.md

 ### Global Interpretation

 Given the result above, we can conclude that there is some predictability in the `one-hot` encoding of the token since the f1-score raised from `0.70` to `0.8` in the `AE` case.
 We also wanted to stress that all models usually experience some difficulties when it comes to predicting non-profitable cycles.
+Please note that the models were trained on a subset of the data because of limited computational capabilities.
+Using the entire set of data would for sure increase the scores.
 ## Investigation of the different embeddings performance

 To evaluate the performance of our cycle embedding (autoencoder), we propose to study the impact of different embeddings features on the output of a binary classification task, precisely the profitability of a cycle.